 Treatment is still possible for adults, but choices are limited since the jaw and teeth have fully developed.
 Depending on the patient, surgery is usually necessary at this stage of life.

-Common treatment options include:
+Common treatment options for adults include: